knulli-cfw/knulli.org/docs/play/basic-inputs.md

 | ++"B"++ | :material-gamepad-circle-down:  | South     | ++"✕"++ | ++"A"++ |
 | ++"Y"++ | :material-gamepad-circle-left:  | West      | ++"◻"++ | ++"X"++ |

+!!! info "Switch confirm/cancel in EmulationStation"

-!!! info "By default, KNULLI follows the control scheme of Nintendo devices in all menus: ++"A"++ for *OK/confirm* and ++"B"++ for *cancel/back*.
+    By default, KNULLI follows the control scheme of Nintendo devices in all menus: ++"A"++ for *OK/confirm* and ++"B"++ for *cancel/back*.
 However, if you feel more familiar with the PlayStation scheme, press ++"Start"++ to bring up the main menu, go to *System settings* and find *Frontend Developer Options*.
-Here you will find a toggle to *Switch confirm & cancel buttons in EmulationStation*."
+Here you will find a toggle to *Switch confirm & cancel buttons in EmulationStation*.

 ## The ++"Function"++ button